nvandoorn/portfolio/README.md

 1. (content) Add links to tools on about page
 1. (content) Compose BRNKL descriptions
 1. (build) Write a build step to render a PDF from the `/cv` page
+1. (style) Write components or theme for cv content
 1. (style) Design a fucking stellar splash screen

 ## Testing